viamrobotics/docs/docs/tutorials/control/yahboom-rover.md

 ![A screenshot of the Yahboom base configuration on the Viam app.](../../img/yahboom-rover/base.png)

 When you save the config and switch to the control view once more, you should have new buttons for the `base` functionality.
-On the **KEYBOARD** tab of the base control card you can enable keyboard control to drive the rover with the WASD keys.
+On the **Keyboard** tab of the base control card you can enable keyboard control to drive the rover with the WASD keys.
-Also check out the **DISCRETE** tab of the base control area for a different type of control.
+Also check out the **Discrete** tab of the base control area for a different type of control.
 Try playing around with these and get a sense of how the base moves.

 ![A screenshot of the CONTROL tab UI with buttons to make the base move.](../../img/yahboom-rover/baseui.png)